 The Metro Washington Association of Blind Athletes (MWABA) seeks to connect visually impaired individuals in Washington, DC, Maryland and Virginia with activities that will help them live healthy, active and balanced lifestyles.
 MWaba sponsors goalball clinics.
 In addition, it supports judo classes.
 To find out about virtual options during the current pandemic, please write to email@example.com.
 For more information, visit its web site at:

-MWABA has started tandem bike riding where blind and visually impaired persons are matched with sighted guides.
+MWABA offers tandem bike riding where blind and visually impaired persons are matched with sighted guides.
 The rides take place on Thursday evenings from 6:00 PM until 8:00 PM.
 Rides alternate from downtown Bethesda and Eastern Market; in both cases riders meet at the metro station where they have special tandem bike lockers installed, and at the end of the ride they will wind up where they started so you can easily hop on the metro, although people often go out for dinner afterwards if you’re so inclined.
 Rides currently go around 15 miles but if you want to start out with a shorter distance, or are feeling ambitious and want to go longer, this can be arranged.
 For more information, email Karla Gilbride at:

 MWABA will also host beep kickball games on various Saturday afternoons.
 The game will take place at the northwest corner of Meridian Park at the corner of Euclid and 16th Streets NW.
 The closest metro station is Columbia Heights.
 Friends and families are welcome, including the sighted variety.
 This is a great activity for all ages.